manloloy/ECE205Course/CourseNotes/07b-DesignPattern-ObjectPool.md

 # C++ Module: Object Pooling Design Pattern

 This module introduces the **Object Pooling** design pattern in C++.
-It's commonly used in performance-critical software, such as games, to avoid expensive object instantiation at runtime.
+It is commonly used in games and performance-critical applications to avoid the overhead of creating and destroying many objects at runtime.

-## What is Object Pooling?

-Object pooling is a technique where a fixed number of objects are created in advance and reused when needed, instead of creating and destroying them repeatedly.
-This is useful when:

-- Creating objects is slow (e.g., loading textures, initializing graphics)
-- You create and destroy the same kind of object often (like bullets)
-- You want to minimize memory fragmentation or garbage collection overhead

-## Why Is It Useful?

-Imagine you're making a game where bullets are constantly created and destroyed.
-Each time you call `new Bullet()` and later `delete`, your game wastes time managing memory.
-Instead, you can create 200 bullets at the start and just "activate" or "deactivate" them during the game.

 ---

+## What Is Object Pooling?

+Object pooling is a technique where we **create many objects ahead of time** and **reuse them** instead of creating new ones during the program.

+### Why Do This?
+- Creating objects with `new` and deleting with `delete` is slow.
+- If you create the same type of object over and over (like bullets or particles), object pooling is faster and more efficient.
+- Memory is reused, so the program can avoid performance hiccups.

+---

-## Part 1: Object Pooling Without SFML
+## Example: Pooling vs Regular Allocation

-We'll build a simple benchmarking example showing the time it takes to:
+We will:

-1. Create 200 objects dynamically
+1. Create 200 objects the regular way (using `new` each time).
-2. Use 200 objects from a preallocated object pool
+2. Create 200 objects once using an object pool and reuse them repeatedly.

+Then we’ll repeat both of them many times to simulate a real workload.

 ---

 ### Step 1: Particle Class
 ```cpp
 // particle.hpp
 #ifndef PARTICLE_HPP